samallenqing/running-information-analysis-service/README.md

 ```
  mysql --host=127.0.0.1 --port=3306 --user=root --password=1
 ```
 Now we need create a new table for the service to store datas.
 Here use the file name "running_information_analysis_service_db".
-Use the same terminal above enter the following ```
+Use the same terminal above enter the following cmd.

 ```
 create database running_information_analysis_service_db;